 Diedrich Bader (My-ik), Chris Parnell (Du-ug), Michael Weston (Kenny), Tyler Labine (Croker), Eldon Henson (Ron), Missy Yager (Penny), [uncredited] Tori Spelling (Jan), Joel McCrary (Mr Breen), Michael McShane (Rabirr), Beth Grant (Sheila)

 Chris Matheson is the son of the celebrated Richard Matheson, author/screenwriter of famous works like The Incredible Shrinking Man (1957), Duel (1971), What Dreams May Come (1998), Stir of Echoes (1999) and the original novel version of I Am Legend (1954), among many others.
 Chris Matheson made his screenwriting debut with the hit Bill and Ted’s Excellent Adventure (1989).
-He and frequent co-writing partner Ed Solomon went onto write Bill and Ted’s Bogus Journey (1991) and Mom and Dad Save the World (1992), films on the common theme of not terribly bright people in various science-fiction scenarios, as well as the Eddie Murphy vehicle Imagine That (2009).
+He and frequent co-writing partner Ed Solomon went onto write Bill and Ted’s Bogus Journey (1991), Mom and Dad Save the World (1992) and Bill & Ted Face the Music (2020)), films on the common theme of not terribly bright people in various science-fiction scenarios, as well as the Eddie Murphy vehicle Imagine That (2009).
 Without Solomon, Chris Matheson has also written A Goofy Movie (1995), Stepsister from the Planet Weird (2000) and Rapture-Palooza (2013).
 He made his directing/writing debut with the little-seen New Age genre spoof The Wise Ones (2001) and subsequently the even less seen Monkeys (2007).

 There have been films about stupid aliens before – Morons from Outer Space (1985), Spaceballs (1987), Spaced Invaders (1990) and Chris Matheson’s aforementioned Mom and Dad Save the World – most of which, not too surprisingly, haven’t been particularly funny.
 Recycled again here, the idea comes up a resounding thud at first glance.
 There is another whole genre of comedies about alien fish out of water trying to make sense of Earth culture – see the likes of the tv series’ My Favorite Martian (1963-6), Mork and Mindy (1978-82), ALF (1986-1990) and 3rd Rock from the Sun (1996-2001) and films like My Stepmother is an Alien (1988), Earth Girls Are Easy (1989), Coneheads (1993) and What Planet Are You From?
 (2000).
 Evil Alien Conquerors perhaps resembles something akin to the duo from Dumb and Dumber (1994) cast as not-terribly-bright invaders who come spouting cliches of military dominance and end up as fish out of water trying to make sense of Earth culture.